Jira is incredibly powerful, but it’s not the most intuitive tool.

 A good communication process between development team, project manager, and client is paramount to your success.

-One of the biggest problems when it comes to using Jira for bug reporting is that you need to do a lot of alt-tabbing between tools to collect all information.
+One of the biggest problems with Jira for bug reporting is that you need to do a lot of alt-tabbing between tools to collect all information.

 You might have seen an issue like this…